prajwalranjan/Generative-Adversarial-Networks-with-Limited-Data/README.md

 # Training Generative Adversarial Networks with Limited Data #

-This implementation follows the official Nvidia research paper on training GANs with limited data, applied on the CIFAR-10 Dataset.
+This implementation follows the official NVIDIA research paper on training GANs with limited data, applied on the CIFAR-10 Dataset.

 Since training GANs with limited data leads to overfitting and collecting large amounts of data (of order 1-10 million) is an extremely difficult task.
 With the help of the methods proposed in this paper, we can train GANs using as few as a thousand images.